Save on token costs using OpenClaw

 A simple question like "what's the current status of my work item" might look like a few hundred tokens on the surface.
 In practice, with a week-old session and a populated memory file, you will be looking at tens of thousands of tokens per message.

-This is super important to fully grasp, the heartbeat that gives OpenClaw it life, will beat all through the day, every day, processing the full context on each beat, even if there is nothing to be done.
+This is super important to fully grasp, the heartbeat that gives OpenClaw it life, will beat all through the day, every day, processing the full context on each beat, even if there is nothing much to be done.
 This alone can cost you many £$ per day.
+Consider turning off your heartbeat if you don't need it.

 OpenClaw harnesses Agentic AI, so it is even worse